nikic/PHP-Parser/UPGRADE-5.0.md

 `Node\Expr\List_::KIND_LIST` or `Node\Expr\List_::KIND_ARRAY` specifies which syntax was actually used.

+### Changes to the name representation

+Previously, `Name` nodes had a `parts` subnode, which stores an array of name parts, split by namespace separators.
+Now, `Name` nodes instead have a `name` subnode, which stores a plain string.

+For example, the name `Foo\Bar` was previously represented by `Name(parts: ['Foo', 'Bar'])` and is now represented by `Name(name: 'Foo\Bar')` instead.

+It is possible to convert the name to the previous representation using `$name->getParts()`.
+The `Name` constructor continues to accept both the string and the array representation.

 ### Renamed nodes

 A number of AST nodes have been renamed or moved in the AST hierarchy: